-Turning your home into a smart home is still a scary prospect for many - mainly because it sounds like something that will cost a lot of money and there’s an assumption you have to go ‘all in’ to get any real benefits.
+Turning your home into a smart home is still a scary prospect for many but Hive Active Heating 2 is hoping to change that.
+It's scary mainly because it sounds like something that will cost a lot of money and there’s an assumption you have to go ‘all in’ to get any real benefits.
 This just isn’t the case anymore, however, with smart systems such as Hive allowing you to start off small and add some smarts to your home bit by bit.

-We’ve had Hive for more than a month now and as each week has passes we’ve found something new to do with it.
+We’ve had Hive for more than six months now and as each week has passes we’ve found something new to do with it.

 At its heart, Hive is a smart heating system, but the brand has been expanding over the last four years to offer up a whole-home smart setup.
 It’s this modular approach to creating a smart home that users will benefit from - you can use Hive to heat your house and have fun doing this, or you can allow it to take control of lights, sensors and more, all of which are easy to control through the accompanying Hive app.